davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

 #### Grading

 ```
-This assignment will be graded out of a total of 40pts.
+This assignment will be graded out of a total of 50pts.

-[5pts] stringRepeat is properly implemented.
+[5pts] stringRepeat() is properly implemented.
 It returns the product of two given ints.
 It works with negative inputs.

-[10pts] hammingDistance is properly implemented.
+[10pts] hammingDistance() is properly implemented.
 It returns the number of spots where
 two strings differ.

-[10pts] multiply is properly implemented.
+[10pts] multiply() is properly implemented.
 It returns the product of two given ints.
 It works with negative inputs.

-[10pts] findPrimes is implemented.
+[10pts] findPrimes() is implemented.
 It inputs a positive integer, n, and prints the first
-n primes, each on a separate line..
+n primes, each on a separate line.

+[10pts] decimal2Binary() is implemented.

 Misc.
     [5pts] You provide Javadocs style comments for any new methods implemented.
 You include